Antonio-Zhou/My_Linux/README.md

-My_Linux
+My_Work
 ========

-This is my Linux kernel note,include:
+This branch is the the notes in Linux-2.6.11 according to the book Understanding The Linux Kernel